How to Make the Best Garden Football Pitch

 Whether you’d just like a kickabout in your garden or you’d like to create a space for your children to hone their skills, follow the advice above to create the ideal garden football pitch and be the envy of your neighbours.

 Easigrass Essex are leading providers of the highest quality artificial turf in Romford, Basildon, Chelmsford, Southend-on-Sea and the surrounding areas.
 Our award-winning turf can be laid in any size or shape for homes and businesses alike, ensuring you have a beautiful surface to use all year-round.
+Easigrass Essex also has a range of finance offers available, to help spread the cost of your new fake grass.
 We also offer regular maintenance services to keep your turf in top condition.
 For more information, please contact us today.